thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 13 May 2023
+### Daily Rundown on Sunday, 14 May 2023

-- The average temperature today is 16.45˚C;
+- The average temperature today is 17.22˚C;
-- With highs of 17.84˚C and lows of 7.6˚C.
+- With highs of 17.41˚C and lows of 6.83˚C.
-- You can expect scattered clouds for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->